JT-Gresham/AI-IntelArc-ArchLinux/README.md

 # AI-IntelArc-ArchLinux
 Master repository for AIIAAL - A one-stop framework for popular AI related software for **Arch Linux** users with **Intel Arc GPUs**.

+# Recent Dev Notes:
+\##### From JT/OCD: #####
+I know I need to put out some documentation on how to use this "framework", so bare with me.
+The development is pretty fluid right now and I'm changing how I do things on the fly.
+Once I've got my structure hammered down, I'll create a comprehensive guide and FAQ section so you all can get to using it.

+6/2/2024
+*  I've been refining the installers focusing on ollama+OpenWebUI and fooocus.
+I'm happy to say that they are working well within the python3.11 environment.
+*  I've noticed that sometimes there's red version mismatch error messages that will pop up with pip, but these "incompatible" versions work just fine, but testing is ongoing...just a heads-up
+*  I've added a "SHARED" folder to the primary AIIAAL directory to make it easier to use the same files for different programs, if possible.
+I'm still trying to tie that into ollama+OpenWebUI, but it's being a PITA.
+Shoot me a msg if you can get those symlink locations working.
+Fooocus uses these just fine without any issue at this point.

 # How You Can Support Development

 [<img align="left" width="20%" src="https://media.giphy.com/media/hXMGQqJFlIQMOjpsKC/giphy.gif">](https://bmc.link/OCD_Insomniac)